ibm-cloud-docs/vpc/fl-using.md

 With IBM Cloud Flow Logs for VPC, you can validate that network connections and data are arriving to destination targets successfully, and troubleshoot if it is not.
 This is useful when diagnosing security group rules, denied flows, and so on.

-### Use case 1: Analyzing flow logs
-{: #analyzing-flow-logs-using-example}

-You can review and download a [flow log example solution](https://github.com/IBM-Cloud/vpc-flowlogs){: external} of how to use a trigger function to read a flow log {{site.data.keyword.cos_short}} object and write it to IBM Log Analysis.

-### Use case 2: Setting up finest granularity wins
+### Use case 1: Setting up finest granularity wins
 {: #finest-granularity-wins-example}

 The following diagram shows possible ways that you can configure flow log collectors.
 This example highlights different flow log targets defined within the same VPC, depicting which collectors get the data from their associated instances.
 For example: